 Without proper training or the right environmental conditions, pineapple green cheek conures are prone to several behavioral problems, including:

-They need training to prevent or stop this behavior, particularly if you have young children.
-However, before you train your conure, it must trust you.
+However, before you train the conure, it must trust you.
 If it’s scared, agitated, or stressed, no amount of training will prevent a biting habit.

-Once you’ve built trust with your pineapple green cheek conure, stop its biting with these steps:
+Once you’ve built trust with the pineapple green cheek conure, stop its biting with these steps:

-- Whenever your conure attempts to bite at you, gently tap its beak and say “no.”
+- Whenever the conure attempts to bite at you, tap its beak and say “no.”